balena-io/docs/pages/learn/getting-started.md

 <img alt="Advanced options" src="/img/common/app/advanced.png" width="80%">

 Once you have finished your image configuration, click the *Download {{ $names.os.lower }}* button.
-When the download completes, you should have a zipped image file with a name like `{{ $names.company.short }}-First-App-2.47.1+rev1-v10.6.27.img.zip`, where `First-App` is the name you gave your fleet on the dashboard.
+When the download completes, you should have a zipped image file with a name like `{{ $names.company.short }}-First-Fleet-2.47.1+rev1-v10.6.27.img.zip`, where `First-Fleet` is the name you gave your fleet on the dashboard.
 Alternatively, by clicking on the toggle section of the download button, you also have the option to download just a configuration file (`config.json`) rather than an entire image.

 <img alt="Advanced options" src="/img/common/app/download_image_or_config.png" width="80%">